openandroidinstaller-dev/openandroidinstaller/README.md

 ## Usage

-Linux (tested with Ubuntu 20.04 LTS), Windows and MacOS are supported.
+Linux is currently the best supported platform (tested with Ubuntu 20.04 LTS).
+Windows and MacOS are also supported but you might experience more issues.
+So far there is no support for ARM-based systems.

 1. Download the AppImage, .exe or appropriate executable file for your OS.
 You might need to change permissions to run the executable.
-    - On Windows also [install the Universal USB Drivers](https://adb.clockworkmod.com/) and other drivers needed for your device.
+    - On Windows also [install the Universal USB Drivers](https://adb.clockworkmod.com/) and other potentially drivers needed for your device.
 2. Download the lineageOS image and the custom recovery image.
 A source for files can be found on https://lineageosroms.com or you can just search the web for an appropriate version for your device.
 3. Start the desktop app and follow the instructions.